 The cost of veterinary care for oral papillomas depends very much on whether definitive diagnosis and treatment are sought.
 Definitive diagnosis through simple surgical biopsy and full histopathology may cost up to $500 or more (depending on whether a specialist is employed and/or on geographic locale).
-Surgical treatment of the lesions, if extensive, can prove very expensive in certain cases –– up to $2,500.
+If extensive, surgical treatment of the lesions can be expensive in certain cases– up to $2,500.
 More often, however, surgical resection by a general practitioner can be had for $300 to $1,000.

 Prevention: What causes warts on dogs?

 Prevention of myelopathy is not typically considered feasible.
 Restricting the breeding of dogs whose myelopathies are genetic in origin (as with DM and IVDD) is the only known means of prevention.